 As an anthropologist, I have learned that historically people had a better handle on this than we do now, so I write a lot about good old-fashioned know-how.
 On occasion, I will share folk remedies or how to use herbal preparations to support your recovery from minor illnesses and injuries.
 I have the scientific background to back up what I am saying with modern research.

-This is basically a long-winded way of saying this is not a blog for learning clinical herbalism.
-This is a blog that reflects how folk healing is a way of life, not a modality.
+So this is basically a long-winded way of saying this is not a blog for learning clinical herbalism.
+This is a blog that reflects how folk ways and home remedies contribute to a healthful lifestyle.

 If you are interested in more in depth learning, I strongly suggest you check out the rest of the website for information on classes and workshops I offer.